 Our kids started off in Gro sleeping bags* for babies and toddlers with a blanket over the top if it was colder.

-Now they are in child-sized sleeping bags and both have a Vango Kanto Junior.
+They moved on to child-sized sleeping bags and had a Vango Kanto Junior each.
 These are great because they come with a hood and they tapper slightly towards the bottom to keep their toes snug.

 Sleeping bags for camping